victorkimutai/alx-low_level_programming/README.md

-more o function nested loops
+more of function nested loops